Var2299/DocSync-App/README.md

 # DocSync

-DocSync is a powerful real-time collaborative document editor built with **Next.js 15**, **Shadcn UI**, and **Tailwind CSS**.
-Designed for modern remote and hybrid work environments, DocSync brings together advanced editing capabilities, seamless collaboration, and rich formatting tools—all in one intuitive platform.
-Built to empower teams with efficient, real-time document collaboration, DocSync invites you to explore the code and experiment with the features.
+DocSync is a smart, real-time collaborative document editor powered by **Next.js 15**, **Convex**, and **Tailwind CSS** — designed for modern remote and hybrid teams.
+Beyond rich formatting and seamless collaboration, DocSync explores the integration of **AI-powered features** such as **semantic content suggestions**, **typing prediction**, and **anomaly detection** to boost productivity and enhance document intelligence.

+Built with extensibility and real-world scale in mind, DocSync combines robust frontend UX with AI-driven enhancements to push the boundaries of next-gen team collaboration.

 ---